aces/Loris/modules/dataquery/test/TestPlan.md

 1. Highlight all fields by clicking 'Add All'.
 Assert that they are all highlighted and that they all appear in the `Selected Fields` area on the right.
 2. Click `Remove All` and assert that they are all removed from `Selected Fields`
 3. Click `Add All` again, de-select some fields, and assert that they have disappeared from the `Selected Fields`.
-4. Click the trash can next to the 'bmi_Administration field in the `Selected Area` and assert that it is de-selected in the (no longer highlighted) in the main table. [ ISSUE - the screen scrolls here]
+4. Click the trash can next to the 'bmi_Administration field in the `Selected Area` and assert that it is de-selected in the (no longer highlighted) in the main table.
-5. hit `Clear` in the `Selecte fields` Area and assert that all fields have been removed from that area and de-selected in the main table
+5. hit `Clear` in the `Selected fields` Area and assert that all fields have been removed from that area and de-selected in the main table

 ### Visits